-We rounded up 10 of our favorite VR games which span a number of horror and thriller sub-genres.
+Here’s our top 15 favorite VR games which span the gamut of horror and thriller sub-genres.

-Coincidentally, most of the games below support all major VR headsets, including SteamVR, PSVR and Oculus Quest.
-There’s two platform-specific titles at the bottom though we just couldn’t leave out.
+With some exceptions, most of the games below support all major VR headsets, including SteamVR, PSVR and Oculus Quest.
+We’ll get the platform exclusives out of the way first before heading into the cross-platform titles.

 The Walking Dead: Saints & Sinners